 We will start from one of the squares of downtown and ride around where the ancient city walls once stood, but some of the city doors still remain.
 Then we will ride along the Arno River, and stop along the way to take some beautiful pictures.

 FLORENCE BIKE TOUR’S HIGHLIGHTS

-One of the highlights of this tour is the Franciscan basilica of Santa Croce, medieval church famous for housing the tombs of the most glorious characters of Florence (Michelangelo, Galileo, Machiavelli).
+One of the highlights of this tour of Florence by electric bike is the Franciscan basilica of Santa Croce, medieval church famous for housing the tombs of the most glorious characters of Florence (Michelangelo, Galileo, Machiavelli).
 From there we go up to Michelangelo’s square, where we can admire a magnificent virtue of Florence from above.
 The next unmissable stop is the medieval church of San Miniato al Monte, with its splendid 13th century mosaics.
 Behind the church there’s a grandiose monumental cemetery, built in the 19th century, called Holy Gates (Porte Sante), where many local personalities had their burials.
 From San Miniato we go downhill arriving at Porta Romana, ancient gate of the medieval city walls.
 Here a gelato stop is waiting for us: we deserved it!

 BACK TO FLORENCE DOWNTOWN